OceanParcels/plasticparcels/paper/paper.md

 # Summary
 `PlasticParcels` is a python package for simulating the transport and dispersion of plastics in the ocean.
 The tool is based on `v3.0.2` of the `Parcels` computational Lagrangian ocean analysis framework [@Lange2017, @Delandmeter2019], providing a modular and customizable collection of methods, notebooks, and tutorials for advecting virtual plastic particles with a wide range of physical properties.
 The tool applies a collection of physical processes to the virtual particles, such as Stokes drift, wind-induced drift, biofouling, and turbulent mixing, via custom particle behaviour programmed in the form of `Kernels`.
 In addition to the fine-scale physics parameterisations, `PlasticParcels` provides global particle initialisation maps that represent the best estimates for plastic pollution emissions along coastlines [@Jambeck2015], from river sources [@Meijer2021], in the open-ocean from fishing-related activities [@Kroodsma2018], as well as a current best estimate of buoyant plastic concentrations globally [@Kaandorp2023].
 We envisage PlasticParcels as a tool for rapid plastic dispersal simulations; as well as for rapid prototyping, development, and testing of new fine-scale physics parameterisations.

-The current version supports nano- and microplastic behavior, with support for macroplastics planned in the near-future.
+The current version supports nano- and microplastic behaviour, with support for macroplastics planned in the near-future.
 It has been designed for use with the Copernicus Marine Service platform [@CMEMS], providing new plastic modelling capabilities as part of the NECCTON project. `PlasticParcels` is easily adapted to run on local machines and high-performance computing (HPC) architecture with various hydrodynamic, biogeochemical, and other model inputs.
 A future goal is to embed `PlasticParcels` within a cloud platform to allow for even more rapid prototyping, development, and simulations.

 # Statement of need
 Marine plastic debris can be found almost anywhere in the ocean.
 A recent study estimates that there is approximately 3,200 kilotonnes of (initially) positively buoyant plastics in the global ocean in the year 2020 [@Kaandorp2023], where 59-62\% of these plastics are found at the ocean surface, 36-39\% within the deeper ocean, and 1.5-1.9\% along the coastline.
 They estimate that 500 kilotonnes of positively buoyant plastic enters the ocean each year, where 39-42\% originate from mismanaged waste along coastlines, 45-48\% originate from fishing-related activities (e.g. fishing lines, nets, traps, and crates), and 12-13\% from mismanaged waste entering the ocean via rivers.
 These estimates are for positively buoyant plastics, which make up only a fraction of the total production of virgin plastics each year (Citation for percentage breakdown?).

-Due to it's durable, inert, and cheap-to-manufacture nature, plastic has become one of the most abundant man-made materials on Earth.
+Due to its durable, inert, and cheap-to-manufacture nature, plastic has become one of the most abundant man-made materials on Earth.
 Between 1950 and 2017 an estimated 8,300 million tonnes [@Geyer2017] of virgin plastic was produced, with the rate of production only set to increase.
-It's durability is of primary concern to the marine environment, where, without intervention, plastics will remain for millenia to come, and will likely degrade and fragment into smaller pieces that will disperse across ever larger distances.
+Its durability is of primary concern to the marine environment, where, without intervention, plastics will remain for millennia to come, and will likely degrade and fragment into smaller pieces that will disperse across ever larger distances.
 These plastics interact and interfere with marine wildlife, either entangling, or being accidently ingested, with over 900 species documented so far [Kuhn2020].
 To better understand and predict the effects of plastic pollution on the marine environment, it is of paramount importance that we understand where and how plastic enters our oceans, and the pathways of transport, dispersal patterns, and ultimate fate of these plastics.

 Lagrangian ocean analysis, where virtual particles are tracked in hydrodynamic flow fields, is widely used to uncover and investigate the pathways and timescales of the dispersion of plastic particulates in the ocean [@Lebreton2012, @Hardesty2017, @JalonRojas2019, @Chassignet2021, @Kaandorp2023].
 However, two important questions arise when performing such Lagrangian simulations.
 Firstly, what physical processes drive the transport and dispersal of a plastic particle?
 The properties of plastic particles (e.g., size, shape, and density) determine what the dominant physical processes are at play, and due to the chaotic nature of the ocean, plastics of different properties will have unique dispersal patterns and transport behaviours.
 Current state-of-the-art ocean models are either too coarse in resolution to capture these processes, or disregard these processes entirely, and so parameterising these processes is important in modelling their effects.
 Secondly, what are the initial release locations and concentrations of marine plastic pollution?
 Predicting spatial maps of future plastic concentrations is, in effect, an initial value problem, relying on accurate initial conditions for a realistic simulation output.

 The past decade has seen a growing number of community-developed software packages for performing Lagrangian simulations [@Paris2013, @Fredj2016, @Lange2017, @Doos2017, @Dagestad2018, @JalonRojas2019, @Delandmeter2019].
 In many cases, these packages are specific to particular particle classes, or hydrodynamic models, and can be inflexible or difficult to integrate into different applications.
-In the case of plastic dispersal simulations, where the physical processes are still under research and development [@vanSebille2020], a flexible and modular approach to performing Lagrangian simulations is necessary for rapid plastic disperal simulations, as well as for prototyping, developing, and testing new physical process parameterisations.
+In the case of plastic dispersal simulations, where the physical processes are still under research and development [@vanSebille2020], a flexible and modular approach to performing Lagrangian simulations is necessary for rapid plastic dispersal simulations, as well as for prototyping, developing, and testing new physical process parameterisations.

 Here, we have developed `PlasticParcels` to unify plastic dispersion modelling into one easy-to-use (user friendly?) code.
 While `PlasticParcels` has been designed for researchers who perform plastic particle dispersion simulations, it is equally useful to ... (finish off paragraph....).